swathireddy369/javascript-execution-flow/README.md

 🔹 this === window
 In the global context (non-strict mode), this refers to the window object.

-🔹 undefined vs defined
+🔹 undefined vs not-defined
 undefined: memory allocated but not initialized.

-defined: not allocated any memory yet.
+not-defined: not allocated any memory yet.

 🔹 Loosely Typed Language
 JS allows variables to hold values of any type dynamically.